 If you do make the decision to end your pregnancy, and it has been 9 weeks or less since your last period, you may be eligible to have a medical abortion.
 The following information can help you decide if it is right for you.

-A medical abortion (commonly referred to as the Abortion Pill) uses two medicines to end a pregnancy.
+A medical abortion or termination (commonly referred to as the Abortion Pill) uses two medicines to end a pregnancy.
 The first one weakens the attachment of the pregnancy to the uterus.
 A second medication, swallowed or put into the vagina two days later, makes the uterus cramp and causes bleeding to expel the pregnancy.

-Surgical abortion is a brief and safe surgical procedure commonly done all over the world.
+Surgical abortion or termination is a brief and safe surgical procedure commonly done all over the world.
 During the first fourteen weeks of pregnancy, a surgical abortion is done by a method called vacuum aspiration under a general anaesthetic (unconscious) or under sedation.
 With vacuum aspiration the cervix (opening to the uterus) is stretched open slightly, pregnancy is then removed through a small tube using suction.

 If you are not eligible for a medical abortion, a surgical abortion may be the right choice for you.
 Find out more by clicking below.